gamemann/Home-Lab/README.md

-# My Home Lab
+# My Homelab
-I created this repository to store information on my home lab.
+I created this repository to store information on my homelab.
 I have a pretty big homelab consisting of three servers (one formerly my old gaming desktop technically).

 ## Servers
 ### One (Classic)